 If you can not do that just make your actual bed the island of tranquility.
 LOL.
 Anytime you are laying down on the bed, no electronics.
 Your bed should flood your body with clues that it’s time to actually relax.

 Your Refrigerator Door Is Snitching On You.

 Yeah, your refrigerator door is a disloyal dirty rat.
 LOL.
 Believe it or not, if your refrigerator door is cluttered most likely your home is a mirror image.

-According to Rachel Jones (of NourishingMinimalism.com) research shows a correlation concerning a cluttered fridge door and a cluttered home.
+According to Rachel Jones (of NourishingMinimalism.com) research shows a correlation between a cluttered fridge door and a cluttered home.

-If your refrigerator door is covered with souvenir magnets, restaurant lunch menus, expired coupons and children’s works of art you home most likely looks the same
+If your refrigerator door is covered with souvenir magnets, restaurant lunch menus, expired coupons, and children’s works of art your home most likely looks the same

 You may be in need of visual stress relief.
 LOL.